 "Yeah, well, you really gave us all a scare, Tori," he says.
 "Just promise me you'll take better care of yourself and you won't let that happen ever again.
 Okay?"

 She looks out at all her friends standing around her bed.
 She just can't believe that after everything she's been through, being so busy with her singing career and getting caught up in the celebrity lifestyle, all the while her friends have all gone off to college, living their own lives, they've all still come together in this moment just for her.
 They're all here, her closest friends, her family out there, too, all of them having missed her as much as she's missed all of them.

 Tori feels a warm, fuzzy feeling of pure and utter happiness spread through her veins; it's a feeling she hasn't genuinely felt since before she became a pop star.
 It's so overwhelming that her emotions just hit her all at once, and she doesn't even bother to stop the tears from escaping and rolling down her cheeks.

 Author's Note: What can I say?
 I'm a sucker for sentimental happy endings. ;)

 Thanks so much for reading this story!
 I really hope you enjoyed it.
-Now, I'm sure most of you will probably just favorite it without reviewing, but to those of you who will actually take the time to review, I'll be so grateful! :) I know I say this in a lot of my author's notes, but I honestly do appreciate your feedback much more than you know.
-So please, take a few seconds to review!
+I honestly appreciate your feedback much more than you know, so please take a few seconds to review!
 Let me know what your favorite line/part was; I'm always interested to know. :)